cheqd/node-docs/docs/setup-and-configure/cosmovisor-configuration.md

 If you decide to use config.toml file instead, feel free to remove environment variables from daemon service file and add `--cosmovisor-config` to your config file, i.e. `ExecStart=/usr/bin/cosmovisor run start --cosmovisor-config /home/cheqd/.cheqdnode/cosmovisor/config.toml`.

-> **Important:** If you manually modify the service file, ensure these changes are not overwritten by the interactive installer at future executions.
-When prompted by the installer to update the cosmovisor daemon file, **decline** to preserve your custom settings.
+> **⚠️ Important**: If you manually modify this file, the cheqd installer may overwrite your changes.
+When prompted during future installs, **decline the update** to preserve your custom settings.

-## Example: Cosmovisor config.toml file
+## 🛠 Example: config.toml File

 ```toml
 daemon_home = '/home/cheqd/.cheqdnode'